bamboo-fx/swappers/README.md

 1. Go to your Supabase project dashboard
 2. Open the SQL Editor
-3. Run the SQL commands from `database/schema.sql`
+3. Run the SQL commands from `database/schema.sql` to create the initial schema
+4. **IMPORTANT**: Also run `database/schema_update.sql` for the contact exchange features
-4. Verify all tables and policies are created correctly
+5. Verify all tables, policies, and triggers are created correctly

+> **Note**: The schema update adds contact exchange functionality including confirmation tracking and phone number support.

 ### 5. Run the Application